Laurel, Maryland: 21st century

 On September 24, 2001, a tornado passed through Laurel and left F3 property damage, including significant roof damage to the Laurel High School and the historic Harrison-Beard building.

-Prior to the September 11, 2001, attacks, all five of the hijackers of American Airlines Flight 77 (which crashed into the Pentagon) stayed at various motels in the Laurel area, including the Budget Host Valencia and Pin-Del motels in Howard County just north of the city limits.
-The wing of the Valencia where they stayed was demolished, and a new Sleep Inn was constructed on the ground, which opened in April 2007.
-They accessed the Internet through public computers at a Kinko's just south of the city limits.
-They also prepared for the hijacking by working out at a Gold's Gym; a report by FBI Director Robert S. Mueller III states the gym was in Laurel, while other sources list the location as Greenbelt, Maryland, several miles to the south.

 On August 29, 2005, Laurel adopted Laurel, Mississippi, as a sister city to help with Hurricane Katrina relief and recovery.
 In the two years following adoption, "the government, businesses and residents of Laurel, Md. ... raised more than $20,000 for Laurel, Miss."

 Historic sites

 The following is a list of historic sites in Laurel and vicinity identified by the Maryland-National Capital Park and Planning Commission and / or National Register of Historic Places:

 Geography

 Laurel is located at 39°5′45″N 76°51′35″W. The city is situated on the bank of the Patuxent River, which was the power source for the cotton mills that were the early industry of the town.

-The zip codes for the incorporated city of Laurel are 20707, 20708, 20709, 20725 and 20756.
+The zip codes for the incorporated city of Laurel are 20707, 20708, 20709, 20723, 20724 and 20756.
 Although served by the Laurel post office, Montpelier is not within the city limits; the same is true of the unincorporated communities of Scaggsville and Whiskey Bottom in Howard County, and Maryland City and Russett in Anne Arundel County.
 A small section of ZIP Code 20707 is located in Montgomery County.

 According to the United States Census Bureau, the city has a total area of 4.33 sqmi, of which 4.30 sqmi is land and 0.03 sqmi is water.